How Effective Is CBD Oil for Seizures & Epilepsy

-CBD stimulates receptors in the endocannabinoid system, which plays a big role in many different functions throughout the brain and body.
-This helps benefit a variety of different symptoms, one of these being epilepsy!
+CBD stimulates receptors in the endocannabinoid system, which plays a significant role in various functions throughout the brain and body.
+This helps benefit a variety of different symptoms, one of these being epilepsy.

 What are the side effects of CBD?

 The most common side effects of CBD include dry mouth, diarrhea, reduced appetite, drowsiness, and fatigue.
 However, these adverse effects are rare.
 On the other hand, combining CBD with any type of medication deserves extra attention due to possible side effects such as liver damage.